 The Golden Orfe is a beautiful cyprinid that reaches up to 24 inches in length.
 It will attract immediate attention to your water garden.
 Golden Orfes are shoaling fish so you will need an especially large space for them.
 A 1000 gallon pond is a must.

+Now you know that there are over 100 different breeds of Koi.
+The Koi fish is a remarkable fish that is well loved by gardeners, aquarists and aquascapers the world over.
 In 18th century Japan it was revered for its hardiness and tranquil nature.
 Now, it is still prized for its beauty, intelligence, and ability to inspire tranquility in its admirers.

+Hobbyists working on their very first outdoor pond will usually pick a Koi as their first fish.
+However, it is certainly not an impulse buy.
 Even if you seek out the most affordable options the fish is quite expensive to maintain and care for.
 Not only that but you are facing a potential 40 year commitment to its health and happiness.

 However, the financial investment is well worth it for a lovable aquatic pet that will brighten up your garden and your day.
 We hope you have enjoyed these amazing facts about the most popular pond fish.
 What is the most interesting Koi fish fact that you have learned?

 Let us know in the comments section below…